interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 3. Send value to a payment pointer on the testnet

 ## Before you begin
 For this tutorial, you will need `moneyd` and SPSP installed on your computer.
 You can learn how to install `moneyd` and SPSP from the Getting Started tutorial.

 NOTE: For this tutorial you do not need to use real cryptocurrency.
-Since you will be running ILP on a testnet, settlement (moving real money) does not take place.
+Since you will be running ILP on a testnet, funds will be used from a [testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and have no real-world value.

 ## Configuring moneyd
 To configure moneyd: